yyrdl/Gbeta/README.md

   type ReqHandler func(ctx *gbeta.Context, res gbeta.Res, req gbeta.Req)
 ```

-more definition can be find in the basicTypes.go
+more definition can be found in the basicTypes.go